willcoffey/tmux-streaming/README.md

 `-m` Generates a home directory

-`-s /usr/sbin/nologin` Sets the login shell to disable logging in as guest. `start.sh` sets the ogin shell to `/usr/sbin/tmux-login` which enables login and disables it again once complete.
+`-s /usr/sbin/nologin` Sets the login shell to disable logging in as guest. `start.sh` sets the login shell to `/usr/sbin/tmux-login` which enables login and disables it again once complete.

 ### 2.1 Allow password login for guest user if needed.
 ---